Frederick CountyCunningham Falls State Park14039 Catoctin Hollow Road,Thurmont, MD 21788

 The Maryland Park Service and the staff of Cunningham Falls State Park are always trying to improve our facilities to make them safer, more efficient and more accessible for our visitors.
 Please read below for a list of current and upcoming projects that may impact your visit.

 Catoctin Furnace Ruins - This project is an ongoing effort to stabilize the ruins of the historic Iron Master's House ruins located in the Manor Area of the park.
-Phase II was completed in December of 2016 with Phase III scheduled to begin in 2017.
+Phase II was completed in December of 2016 with Phase III scheduled to begin in 2018.
 The Friends of Cunningham Falls and Gambrill State Parks, Inc. have been leading the effort to find grant funding to protect this important part of the Catoctin Furnace Historic District.
+If you would

 William Houck Water Treatment and Distribution Improvements - Currently construction is occurring through out the William Houck Day-Use and Campground to replace and upgrade the park's water treatment plant and distribution lines.
 A new water treatment system is being installed and old lines are being replaced with the oversight of the Maryland Environmental Service.
-This project will continue through the summer of 2017 and may impact campers and day-use visitors; with temporary road and area closures, construction noise and minimal impacts to water usage.
+This project is nearly completed but may impact early season campers and day-use visitors; with temporary road and area closures, construction noise and minimal impacts to water usage.
 We are already making plans on how to limit these disturbances but some will be unavoidable.

 We apologize for any inconvenience the construction plans cause our park patrons.
 If you have any questions, please call the park office at 301-271-7574, between 8:30 a.m. and 4:00 p.m.
 Feel free to email the Park Manager at: firstname.lastname@example.org.
 Also, please continue to check this website for updates and sign up for our Twitter account for the most up to date information on park closures.

 The staff and volunteers at Cunningham Falls State Park strive to make your visit a pleasant one.
 If you have any questions or concerns please let us know.